On Holding (ONON) Stock Drops Despite Market Gains: Important Facts to Note

-Heading into today, shares of the running-shoe and apparel company had lost 0.94% over the past month, lagging the Consumer Discretionary sector's gain of 1.51% and the S&P 500's gain of 2% in that time.
+Shares of the running-shoe and apparel company have depreciated by 4.53% over the course of the past month, underperforming the Consumer Discretionary sector's gain of 1.16% and the S&P 500's loss of 0.97%.

-Investors will be eagerly watching for the performance of On Holding in its upcoming earnings disclosure.
-The company's earnings per share (EPS) are projected to be $0.24, reflecting a 9.09% increase from the same quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $718.84 million, showing a 32.18% escalation compared to the year-ago quarter.
+The upcoming earnings release of On Holding will be of great interest to investors.
+The company's earnings report is expected on November 12, 2024.
+The company is predicted to post an EPS of $0.24, indicating a 9.09% growth compared to the equivalent quarter last year.
+At the same time, our most recent consensus estimate is projecting a revenue of $718.84 million, reflecting a 32.18% rise from the equivalent quarter last year.

 Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $0.98 per share and revenue of $2.65 billion, indicating changes of +151.28% and +32.94%, respectively, compared to the previous year.

-It is also important to note the recent changes to analyst estimates for On Holding.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It's also important for investors to be aware of any recent modifications to analyst estimates for On Holding.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, there's been a 3.27% fall in the Zacks Consensus EPS estimate.
-On Holding is currently sporting a Zacks Rank of #5 (Strong Sell).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 2.49% lower.
+On Holding is currently a Zacks Rank #5 (Strong Sell).

-Looking at its valuation, On Holding is holding a Forward P/E ratio of 51.76.
-This represents a premium compared to its industry's average Forward P/E of 16.48.
+In terms of valuation, On Holding is presently being traded at a Forward P/E ratio of 48.46.
+For comparison, its industry has an average Forward P/E of 16.57, which means On Holding is trading at a premium to the group.

 The Shoes and Retail Apparel industry is part of the Consumer Discretionary sector.
-At present, this industry carries a Zacks Industry Rank of 177, placing it within the bottom 30% of over 250 industries.
+Currently, this industry holds a Zacks Industry Rank of 148, positioning it in the bottom 42% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 5 Stocks Set to Double.
 Click to get this free report